Physe-0/GW2_Magic_Find_Leveling_Cost_GUI/README.md

   Once you do, you'll see a command prompt window appear which will give you information about the library installation process, which will look something like this:

   ![image](https://github.com/user-attachments/assets/be678844-6c83-4325-b5ba-a4a71d857628)

+  You will get a Windows pop-up like those discussed earlier, just follow the same steps I layed out for dealing with those.

   You'll know it's done because a line will appear saying "Press any key to continue . . ."